darsa-group/ACCESS-2026/content/financials.md

 date: 23-02-2026
 ---

+This page is mostly applicable to funded attendees, but there may be some useful information for self-funded attendees who will cover their own travel, food and accommodation.

 While participation is globally open, **eligibility for financial support** (i.e. reimbursement of travel and daily allowance) depends on the country of the participant's affiliation, as defined in [section 6.4](https://www.cost.eu/uploads/2025/11/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-V3.0-25-IX-2025.pdf#%5B%7B%22num%22%3A147%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C69%2C748%2C0%5D) of the [COST annotated rules](https://www.cost.eu/uploads/2025/11/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-V3.0-25-IX-2025.pdf) (consulted March 2026).
 Participants should verify their specific reimbursement status based on their institution's location (countries membership status [here](https://www.cost.eu/about/members/)).